 In simple words, homestays try to provide whatever facility the modest little home of a family can provide while hotels make sure that their service is beyond plausible.
 Moreover, if all of us just start staying in homestays on all our travels, we’ll directly affect lakhs of people employed in the hotel management industry.

-Speaking of food and assistance on city tour, most hotels have better quality local cuisine made by experienced chefs and dedicated hotel management staff to assist tourists with city tours.
+Speaking of food and assistance on city tours, most hotels have better quality local cuisine made by experienced chefs and dedicated hotel management staff to assist tourists with city tours.
 Certain hotels even provide cab and guide services in their packages.

 So I think one can experience the best food, culture and city life by staying at a hotel on their travel as much as he/she can by staying at a homestay.